 Puglia says you should set a consistent time to scan and install patches for each client.
 For example, you could run weekly scans to find what’s missing in each client’s environment and then create profiles that apply all necessary patches across your client base once a month.

 Automation is pivotal to maintaining a regular patching schedule.
-Puglia suggests using a tool that automatically collects information from vendors on current patches.
+Puglia suggests using a tool that automatically collects vendor information on current patches.
 “Without that ability, you’d have to go to each vendor’s website to look for patches according to different release schedules.
 Without automation, it’s unmanageable,” he says.

 3 Establish a Reboot Policy

 Some patches require a reboot.
-“The last thing you want to do is reboot immediately, which can make employees very unhappy,” Puglia comments.
-Discuss the best time to schedule reboots, which for some clients may be during early morning hours, on the weekend, or on a weekday evening.
-Some businesses may prefer that you use a pop-up window letting the user know they need to reboot but to allow them to defer a few times before the system forces the reboot.
-Puglia stresses that it’s vital to build flexibility into your policies to address each client’s needs and production schedule.
+“The last thing you want to do is reboot immediately, which can make employees unhappy,” Puglia comments.
+Instead, discuss the best time to schedule reboots, which for some clients may be during early morning hours, on the weekend, or on a weekday evening.
+Some businesses may prefer that you use a pop-up window letting the user know they need to reboot but allow them to defer a few times before the system forces the reboot.
+Puglia stresses that building flexibility into your policies is vital to addressing each client’s needs and production schedule.

 4 Maintain Control – Even Over Microsoft Patches

-Microsoft no longer gives users the option to install patches, but you can defer feature upgrades so you have the chance to test them on a representative system and check them before installing them across your entire client base.
-Make sure you test the effect patches can have on your clients’ systems and deal with any negative repercussions.
+Microsoft no longer gives users the option to install patches.
+Still, you can defer feature upgrades to test them on a representative system and check them before installing them across your entire client base.
+Test the effect patches can have on your clients’ systems and deal with any negative repercussions.

 5 Patch More than Microsoft OS

 Puglia says MSPs often focus on Windows OS patches, but it’s crucial to address macOS and third-party business applications.
-MSPs often find that their clients haven’t kept up with patches for the software they use, making their networks vulnerable to cyberattack.
+In addition, MSPs often find that their clients haven’t kept up with patches for the software they use, making their networks vulnerable to cyberattacks.

 6 Keep Records

 Puglia says MSPs often share reports to show the patches they’ve installed for their clients, but those reports are valuable for additional reasons.
 “They’re evidence that you’re taking appropriate steps to protect an organization.
-A lot of companies are taking out cyber insurance.
+For example, a lot of companies are taking out cyber insurance.
 If a business is hacked, an insurance company may say you weren’t taking reasonable steps to protect yourself and not pay out,” he says.
-Records showing that patches are up to date can help establish that a business is following through with security best practices.
+In addition, records showing that patches are up to date can help establish that a business is following through with security best practices.
 Patch management records may also be required to provide compliance with regulations and standards such as HIPAA and PCI DSS.